All Episodes

 Why not, sir?

-I don't know what culpability they've got, but you know, they're not looking good right now for a lot of reasons, and that's where this guy is.
+I don't know what culpability they've got, but they're not looking good right now for a lot of reasons.

-He's got an association with the guy that heads up countrywide.
+He's got an association with the guy that heads up Countrywide.

-Uh the the whole mortgage thing is something the Democrat Party is trying to make political hay out of and blame predatory lending.
+The whole mortgage thing is something the Democrat Party is trying to make political hay out of and blame predatory lending.

-Well, predatory lending might equal countrywide, and yet this is a guy Obama's gone out to secure his search committee who's got ties with all of this.
+And yet this is a guy Obama's gone out to secure his search committee who's got ties with all of this.

-And this is another another illustration here that there's nothing new and nothing unique and there's nothing refreshing.
+And this is another illustration here that there's nothing new and nothing unique and there's nothing refreshing.

 It's just a recycling of the same old party hacks.